Boosting Large Language Models with Mask Fine-Tuning: Related Work

-LLM pre-training leads to significant performance gain for general language model capacity for both understanding~\cite{devlin2018bert, raffel2020exploring, liu2019roberta, he2020deberta} and generation~\cite{radford2019language, brown2020language, achiam2023gpt, dubey2024llama, touvron2023llama}.
-Massive language corpus with large-scale pre-training enable them being strong language backbones with basic common knowledge.
-Following pre-training, downstream fine-tuning based on small but high quality target datasets further enhance pre-trained models with specific capacities of target domains~\cite{hendrycks2021measuring, yu2023metamath, cobbe2021training, chen2021evaluating, austin2021program, zhou2023instruction, wang2023clinicalgpt, nguyen2023brief}.
-Different fine-tuning optimization strategies deliver various LLM properties such as supervised fine-tuning (SFT) follows pre-training objective to involve extra domain knowledge into LLM~\cite{taori2023alpaca, chiang2023vicuna, wang2022self} and policy based fine-tuning methods better align the human preference with LLM~\cite{schulman2017proximal, rafailov2024direct, ivison2024unpacking, ouyang2022training, dai2023safe}.
-We propose a mask fine-tuning (MFT) as a post fine-tuning strategy to further refine fine-tuned LLM, especially for SFT in this study.
-Such strategy can be flexibly deployed after any fine-tuned model to propose a new protocol to improve LLMs.
+LLM pre-training leads to significant performance gain for general language model capacity for both understanding~\citep{devlin2018bert, raffel2020exploring, liu2019roberta, he2020deberta} and generation~\citep{radford2019language, brown2020language, achiam2023gpt, dubey2024llama, touvron2023llama}.
+Massive language corpora with large-scale pretraining enable them to serve as strong language backbones with basic common knowledge.
+Following pretraining, downstream fine-tuning on small but high-quality target datasets further enhances pre-trained models with the specific capacities of target domains~\citep{hendrycks2021measuring, yu2023metamath, cobbe2021training, chen2021evaluating, austin2021program, zhou2023instruction, wang2023clinicalgpt, nguyen2023brief}.
+Different fine-tuning optimization strategies deliver various LLM properties, such as supervised fine-tuning (SFT), which follows a pre-training objective to involve extra domain knowledge into LLM~\citep{taori2023alpaca, chiang2023vicuna, wang2022self}, and policy-based fine-tuning methods better align the human preference with LLM~\citep{schulman2017proximal, rafailov2024direct, ivison2024unpacking, ouyang2022training, dai2023safe}.
+We propose a mask fine-tuning (MFT) as a post-fine-tuning strategy to further refine the fine-tuned LLM, especially for SFT in this study.
+Such a strategy can be flexibly deployed after any fine-tuned model to propose a new protocol to improve LLMs.